WPSU (FM): History

 The station also presented live talk shows, including those with live and taped interviews of performing artists appearing on campus at the time.
 According to Deutsch, who served as assistant director of News as well as who anchored a Broadway show tune and other cultural programs, the news was gathered from the AP wire machine at the station.
 (On occasion the national / international news would be missing from the wire, likely taken by someone with a current events project due, and the newscast would be limited to the agricultural report.
 This "problem" was not a great loss to the listeners studying in that area.

 One of the challenges of any noncommercial station is to raise funds.
 During the mid-1960s, according to Deutsch, the WDFM staff would sell FM transistor radios for this purpose.
 This was a great idea inasmuch as this broadcast mode was relatively new technology.

 On August 19, 1984, the station changed callsigns to WPSU, a year after the radio station at Penn State Wilkes-Barre, which had held them, was shuttered in 1983.
 WPSU became a part of Penn State Public Media under the university's Department of Continuing and Distance Education as opposed to being affiliated with the College of Communications, and is now a unit of Penn State Outreach.

 Starting in the mid-1980s, as faculty involvement increased and student involvement decreased, WPSU began syndicating NPR shows to one of the few areas in the Eastern Time Zone where NPR hadn't previously been available.
 Such programming increased markedly from the late 1980s through the early 1990s.
 Finally, by 1992, WPSU was a full-fledged NPR member station.

 WPSU-FM provides student internship experiences through reporting assignments and on-air hosting, as well as has many community volunteer on-air hosts.

 In September 2025, the Penn State board of trustees committee voted unanimously against a proposal to transfer ownership of WPSU to WHYY-FM.
 This was reconsidered in October 2025, and the board approved the sale of WPSU to WHYY.

-Internet

-Live streaming

-WPSU's signal is streamed across the internet 24 hours a day.